What products do I need to order?

 Regularly test your alarm system with the control room, even after a alarm technician done a complete system service checkup

 All the alarm systems components listed on our site whether wired or wireless is of the absolute highest quality available to you.

-Items we distibute is well known by professional alarm installers, top rated and backed by our manufacturers and suppliers
+Items we distribute is well known by professional alarm installers, top rated and backed by our manufacturers and suppliers

 An armed response company is absolutely essential.
-Join neighbourhood watches and be alert of suspicious activities in your street.
+Join neighborhood watches and be alert of suspicious activities in your street.